Yash-Singh1/Yash-Singh1/README.md

 I am pretty much always working on something:

 - Complete `epack`
-- Prepare for the USACO contest
+- Prepare for the USACO
 - Finish Algebra
 - Learn some more `swift`
 - Learn Typescript and GraphQL